The Only 12 Things You Actually Need When You Bring Home Baby

 A NURSING PILLOW

 The typical postpartum feeding session lasts 45 minutes and happens every two hours.
-You guys need to be comfortable.
+You guys need to be comfortable and this pillow boasts an ultra-luxe feel (and machine-washable fabric).

 A BABY BATHTUB